kemaloksuz/RankSortLoss/README.md

   <img src="assets/Architecture.png" width="600">
 </p>

-**Benefits of RS Loss on Improving Performance.** Using RS Loss, we train seven diverse visual detectors only by tuning the learning rate, and show that it consistently outperforms baselines: e.g. our RS Loss improves (i)  Faster R-CNN by \~3 box AP and aLRP Loss (ranking-based baseline) by \~2 box AP on COCO dataset, (ii) Mask R-CNN with repeat factor sampling by 3.5 mask AP (\~7 AP for rare classes) on LVIS dataset; and also outperforms all counterparts.
+**Benefits of RS Loss on Improving Performance.** Using RS Loss, we train seven diverse visual detectors only by tuning the learning rate, and show that it consistently outperforms baselines: e.g. our RS Loss improves (i)  Faster R-CNN by \~3 box AP and aLRP Loss (ranking-based baseline) by \~2 box AP on COCO dataset, (ii) Mask R-CNN with repeat factor sampling by 3.5 mask AP (\~7 AP for rare classes) on LVIS dataset.

 ## How to Cite